 Many in the industry were quick to applaud the bill.
 The American Chemistry Council gave it a thumbs up, as did the American Cleaning Institute, a trade group for the cleaning products industry.
 Even the Environmental Defense Fund, a nonprofit advocacy group, hailed the updated regulations.

-But others raised concerns, including Sen. Barbara Boxer (D-Calif.), who argued that it could actually weaken chemical regulations by undermining state laws with less sufficient federal rules.
+But others raised concerns, including Sen. Barbara Boxer (D-Calif.), who argued that it could actually weaken chemical regulations by undermining state laws with more lax federal rules.

 “Legal experts who have examined the Udall-Vitter-Inhofe toxics bill at my request tell me this bill is worse than current law," said Boxer in a statement.
 "This means there will be fewer protections from the most dangerous chemicals for communities and families."

 Others in the environmental community agree it’s a worse deal for consumers than the existing law.

 Here are some of the key provisions in the bill and what analysts are saying about them:

 Chemical Safety vs. Industry Costs — In the current law, the EPA has to include a cost-benefit analysis when deciding whether to ban a substance.
 In the new bill, the aim is to make it clear that this analysis is not required and that it shouldn’t trump safety concerns.
 But cost-benefit concerns can still be considered to some extent, “based on reasonably available information.”
 And according to one analysis, in another section of the bill that defines how the safety of a chemical will be assessed, the rules require cost analysis.
 The bottom line is that the provisions won’t necessarily remove the consideration of costs when deciding if a chemical should be banned or phased-out.